fantansticGoGo/learnGit/readme.txt

 Git is a version c is a fontrol system.
 Git is a version control system.dddsaddsfsdaf Gdsddfdkfjksjit is a free software.

+I want to learn the command which is "git diff".